KooperL/marketo-developer.en/help/data-streams.md

 - Frequency of data pushes every 2 seconds by default.
 - Batches from 100 to 500 per subscription.
-- Timeout for customer REST service 20 seconds with 3 retries every 3 minutes and auto enabled upon success, otherwise after which will be paused.
+- Timeout for customer REST service is 20 seconds with 3 retries every 3 minutes, and auto enabled upon success.
+Otherwise after this, they are paused.
 Once its paused, the service retries every 3 minutes in an attempt to re-enable unless de-provisioned manually.
 - Data retention in a queue for up to 7 days.

 To implement the Lead Activity Data Stream, here are the steps for customers to follow:

-1. Expose an HTTP endpoint that can receive POST requests with a JSON body from the public internet, that the Activity Push Data Stream will send requests to
+1. Expose an HTTP endpoint that can receive POST requests with a JSON body from the public internet.
+The Activity Push Data Stream sends requests to:
 1. Provide Adobe with the following:
     1. Marketo Munchkin ID for their subscription
     1. The URL of the endpoint in step 1